-The petition succinctly explains how the Kentucky Supreme Court's decision conflicts with the Act's text and adds to the confusion among the lower courts on how to interpret the Patient Safety Act's broad privilege for providers' reports to patient safety organizations.
+The petition succinctly explains how the Florida Supreme Court's decision conflicts with the Patient Safety Act's text and conflicts with other courts on how to interpret the Act's broad privilege for providers' reports to patient safety organizations.
 Pet.
-15-25.
+15-27.
 AHA and the Federation write to underscore two points.
 First, the Patient Safety Act-and its privilege for reports to patient safety organizations-is a critical tool for improving patient safety.
-Second, the Kentucky Supreme Court's decision, if allowed to stand, will thwart Congress's goals in passing the Act.
+Second, the Florida Supreme Court's decision, if allowed to stand, will thwart Congress's goals in passing the Act.
 Nationwide, over 2,200 hospitals participate in patient safety organizations.
 The Court should grant the writ and reassure these hospitals and other providers that they can report, study, and learn from errors and near-errors without fear of public disclosure-just as Congress intended.